 Another view of the O'Hare station platforms, looking down from the mezzanine with all three tracks occupied, in March 2002.
 (Photo by Robert Mencher)

 When the RTA's Active Transit Station Signs (ATSS) program was deployed at O'Hare, some of the signs were put in the airport itself.
-This sign in one of the corridors leading from Terminal 2 to the station corridor, seen on November 22, 2002, gives real-time travel time information for both highways and CTA rail.
+This sign in one of the corridors leading from Terminal 2 to the station corridor, seen on November 22, 2002, gave real-time travel time information for both highways and CTA rail.
 (Photo by Graham Garfield)

 cta3179-target.jpg (116k)